zero0bytes/appmanager/README.md

 # appmanager
-Daemon checking if given application is running, if not then execute it for raspberry pi monitoring
+Daemon checking if given application is running, if not then execute it for raspberry pi monitoring applications live:)